 We have hundreds of young visit our Education tent at the Scottish Game Fair each summer.
-2018 saw the biggest tent yet, with eight different exhibitors including Julian Jardine, who drew in the crowds with his ceramic sculptures and workshops.
-Katrina Candy brought Captain Partridge to life in the giant birds nest.
-The GWCT put on a superb show of hands-on science with microscopes to look at a host of bugs, bird ID through feather recognition, baby quail, and partridge habitat study.
-We also had ferrets alongside the microscopic world of peatlands from the Peatland Action team.
-The butterfly bog squad brought their collection of locally caught critters, and SEFARI put on games linked to climate change and biodiversity.
+2019 saw the busiest tent yet, with a host of different exhibitors including Julian Jardine, who drew in the crowds with his ceramic sculptures and workshops.
+Katrina Candy brought Captain Partridge to life in the giant birds’ nest, along with other wonderful storytellers.
+We had the Junior Macnab team offering shooting and fishing experiences to young people; you might have spotted the bright orange caps around the showground.

 The GWCT built a beautiful miniature version of the upland environment, which was covered in heather, grasses and shrubs found in the uplands.
 Videos showcased real life in the hills, looking at grouse counting and muirburn.
 The mound was also packed with birds and animals at home on the hill.
 The Southern Upland Moorland Group brought taxidermy, which was a great attraction, the fox being a firm favourite.
 There were numerous opportunities for children to take part in colouring in and creating birds and mammals of their choice.